Chicka Chicka 1, 2, 3

 Chicka Chicka 1, 2, 3 is the title of a children's picture book written by Bill Martin, Jr. and Michael Sampson, and illustrated by Lois Ehlert in 2004.
 It was published by Simon & Schuster.
-It is a sequel to 1989's Chicka Chicka Boom Boom.
+It is a sequel to Chicka Chicka Boom Boom from 1989.

 Plot

-Anthropomorphic numbers from 1 to 20 consecutively (including 5 wearing a top hat), then 30 to 90 by tens (including 70 with long hair), and finally 99, climb up an apple tree.
+Anthropomorphic numbers from 1 to 20 consecutively (including 5 wearing a top hat), then 30 to 90 by tens (including a long, sandy haired number 70), and finally 99, climb up an apple tree.
 While watching them climb, the number 0 tries to find a place available for him in the tree.

-However, 0 soon realizes there is no more room left for him, until a colony of bumblebees make everyone in the tree (except 10 who hides) fall out, counting backwards.
+However, 0 soon realizes there is no more room left for him, until some bumblebees make everyone in the tree (except 10 who hides) fall out, counting backwards.
 While this happens, a few of the numbers are revealed to have suffered certain injuries from the fall.

 The number 0 finally finds his place in the tree and goes to the top, joining with 10 and forming the large number 100 to scare the bees away.
-Then all the other numbers return and climb back up the apple tree, cheering for 10 and 0's bravery.
+Then all the other numbers return and climb back up the apple tree, cheering for 10's and 0's bravery.